lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Fonts.md

 1. In your brand package, suggested brand-elements package, create a folder assets/font and place the fonts.
 1. In your packages, site.tailwind.config.js file add plugin font-face via addBase to import the fonts.
+1. In the package.json, make sure your files section exports the assets so they are bundled with the package.  eg. `"files": ["/assets"]`
 1. Extend fontFamily in your to include the font.
 1. Use the new font by using the prefix and name of the font you defined.  (eg. font-linkicons)